Daily readings

 The Gospel is the center of the reading set.
 Pay close attention to what Jesus says, what Jesus does, and what response he is asking for.

-39But I say to you not to stand against evil: but if one strike you on your right cheek, turn to him also the other:
+39But I say to you not to resist evil: but if one strike you on your right cheek, turn to him also the other:

 40And if a man will contend with you in judgment, and take away your coat, let go your cloak also to him.